Kinetic Geodesic Voronoi Diagrams in a Simple Polygon: Introduction

+Voronoi diagrams are another fundamental object of computational geometry.
+Given a collection of sites inside some metric space, the Voronoi diagram is a partition of the space into regions so that points in the same region have the same closest site.
+These diagrams are often used in facility location problems, but there are many applications in different fields of science (see ~\cite{bkos-cgaa-08}, chapter 7 for a survey of this problem and its many applications).

+Augmented Voronoi diagrams are a generalization of both shortest path maps and Voronoi diagrams.
+In our setting, they are defined as follows: given a set $S$ of $n$ points (which from now on we call {\em sites}) inside a simple polygon $P$ of $m$ vertices, the {\em augmented Voronoi diagram} of $P$ with respect to $S$ is a subdivision of $P$ into cells so that points $p,q$ in the same cell $c$ have the same closest site and the paths from $p$ and $q$ to the nearest site are combinatorially equivalent (see Fig.~\ref{fig:geodesic_voronoi_diagram} for an illustration).

+These diagrams often come naturally in different settings.
+For example, in the previously mentioned robotics setting where $P$ represents the space that the robot can travel to, the sites could be some service location (say, battery stations).
+Robots move along $P$ doing some task, but when they need recharging, they must travel to the nearest charging station.
+The shortest path can be found with the help of the augmented Voronoi diagram.
+The main advantage of augmented diagrams is that full paths need not be stored: from the each cell we only need to know the first vertex of the shortest path to its closest site.
+Once we reach that vertex, we are at a different cell of the augmented Voronoi diagram, so we query the diagram and obtain a new intermediate vertex for the robot.
+This process is repeated until the robot eventually reaches the charging station.

-It often happens that while we are moving to our destination, that destination is also moving.
-For example, when two agents try to meet, one wants to evade the other, or one simply needs to meet up with a second one that is doing a different task~\cite{lubiw2017cops}.
-Since it is very costly to recompute the solution after each infinitesimal movement, the aim is to somehow maintain some information from which we can easily obtain the solution, and update this information only when the solution has significant changes.
+In this paper we consider another natural extension of these fundamental problems: rather than considering static sites, we want to study the case in which sites can move.
+In the robotics example, two agents might be trying to meet, or one agent might want to evade the other, or one agent might simply need to meet up with a second one that is performing a different task~\cite{lubiw2017cops}.
+The existing static algorithms would need to recompute the diagram after each infinitesimal movement.
+Instead, in this paper we aim to maintain as much information as possible, doing only local changes whenever strictly necessary.
 A data structure that can handle such a setting is known as a {\em kinetic data structure} (or KDS for short)~\cite{bgh-dsmd-99}.
-There is a wide range of problems that have been studied in this setting.
-We refer to the survey by Basch \etal~\cite{bgh-dsmd-99} for an overview of these results.

-Surprisingly, there is very little work that combines all three of the above concepts (polygons, shortest paths, and kinetic data structures).
-We are aware of only two results.
-Aronov \etal~\cite{agtz-vqmsp-02} present a KDS for maintaining the shortest path map of a single point moving inside a simple polygon, and Karavelas and Guibas~\cite{karavelas2001kinetic_cdt} give a KDS to maintain a \emph{constrained Delaunay triangulation} of a set of moving points.
-This allows them to maintain nearest neighbors and the geodesic hull.

-We present the first KDS to maintain the full (augmented) geodesic Voronoi diagram of a set of point sites moving inside a simple polygon, thus generalizing the above results.
-We carefully analyze when and how often it can change.
-To this end, we prove tight bounds on the number of combinatorial changes in a single bisector, and on the trajectory of a Voronoi center.
-Our results provide an important tool for maintaining related structures in which the agents (sites) move linearly within the simple polygon (e.g. minimum spanning trees, nearest-neighbors, closest pairs, etc.).